 When it comes to grilled food, it’s best to start with clean grill grates.
 Check to make sure the grill is free of stuck-on food before you begin.
-The quickest way to clean a stainless steel grill is to turn up the heat to burn off the gunk, let it cool and scrub it down with a sturdy tool.
-We recommend this pumice-like grill stone ($6).
+The quickest way to clean a stainless steel grill is to turn up the heat to burn off the gunk, let it cool and scrub it down.

 Once clean, you’ll want to brush the grill rack with oil.
 Moisten a paper towel with cooking oil, then use long-handled tongs to carefully rub it over the grill rack.